 - asbestosis, a serious progressive, long-term, non-cancer disease of the lungs.

-These conditions can be difficult do identify.
-To link the problem with exposure to asbestos, it requires looking at the patient’s medical, work, cultural and environmental history.
-And to make exact diagnosis, a doctor has to use a number of tools, such as hysical examination, chest X-ray and pulmonary function tests.
+These conditions can be difficult to identify.
+To link the problem with exposure to asbestos requires looking at the patient’s medical, work, cultural, and environmental history.
+And to make an exact diagnosis, a doctor has to use a number of tools, such as physical examination, chest X-ray, and pulmonary function tests.
 Sometimes the doctor may have to refer to a specialist for diseases caused by asbestos.

 How can one be exposed to asbestos?

 To release particles and fibers into the air, it just takes a little damage or disturbance of the asbestos-containing materials.
 Usually, that is demolition work, building or home maintenance, repair, and remodeling, by cutting, sanding, or other remodeling activities.
 So, be very careful.

 If you suspect the presence of asbestos, there are 3 main steps to be followed, so you can protect yourself and your family: